+Sage plants are garden staples, but you may not have heard of mealy cup sage.
 In many garden centers, mealy cup sage is known simply as blue salvia.
 Although Salvia farinacea comes in purples and whites, it’s the blue varieties that attract attention and repeat customers.
-This Texas native grows into a shrubby plant with tall, sturdy spikes of flowers that bloom throughout the summer.
+Despite its unfortunate common name, this Texas native flower grows into a shrubby plant with tall, sturdy spikes of flowers that repeat bloom throughout the summer.

 - Leaves: Elongated and slightly serrated leaves have a hint of gray to them, especially underneath.
 They are not fuzzy or thick, like many other sage plants.